Is affiliate marketing a good way to monetize your online business? It can be, when it’s done properly.

 Some would say it’s possible using only social platforms.
 But it’s a matter of trust.
 And that trust is best built on a website, where your audience benefits from your free, high quality content, and your established authority.

-Using those assets, create a website focused on a niche for which you have passion and understanding, written using your own knowledge and experience, and always having your site visitor in mind.
+Using those assets, create an affiliate marketing website focused on a niche for which you have passion and understanding, written using your own knowledge and experience, and always having your site visitor in mind.

 Spend time building content that resonates with your site visitors, and turns them into fans who not only return to your website, but encourage others to visit.

 Watch the snowball grow into an avalanche of traffic.
 That’s what you need to be a successful affiliate marketer.

 Traffic.
 People who trust you.
 Only when you have that traffic can you think about how you’re going to promote the affiliate product you’ve carefully chosen.
 Because without traffic, you don’t have anyone to buy.